 What followed was the most eye-opening experience I have ever had the privilege to be part of.
-As someone who doesn’t know my Iran from their Iraq, my Fianna Fail from my Fianna Gael or my Democratic from my Republican, I am still literally in shock at how wrong I was in my perception what a refugee is and what the camp would be like.
+As someone who doesn’t know their Iran from their Iraq, their Fianna Fail from their Fianna Gael or their Democratic from their Republican, I am still literally in shock at how wrong I was in my perception what a refugee is and what the camp would be like.

 Most of my 53 fellow volunteers have political, activist, or charity-work backgrounds, so it is quite conceivable that I was one of the few who walked in to the camp with literally no idea of what to expect.
 Besides all of the human rights issues, the asylum laws, and the fact that the UK government gave France €18Million to build a fence around a camp that has no sanitation or hot water, there is one fact that has remained with me.
 These people are human beings, just like us.